Long Arm Quilting Services

 (i.e. if your quilt top is 60” w x 70” h, your backing should measure at least 66”w x 76” h.

 The fewer seams on the back, the better.
-Bed sheets are not recommended.
+Bed sheets (as quilt backing) are not recommended.

 - Please press your top and backing well.
 Poorly pressed seams can lead to broken needles and/or holes in quilt tops.
 It is recommended that the selvedge be removed from center back seam only.
 It is a denser weave and may shrink or pucker after washing.